-Mike Tomlin drops F-bomb, A-bomb in Antonio Brown's now-deleted video on Patriots
+Mike Tomlin drops f-bomb, a-bomb in Antonio Brown's now-deleted video on Patriots

 That’s one fired-up, foul-mouthed cheerleader right there!

-Pittsburgh Steelers head coach Mike Tomlin certainly was happy for his team’s win over the Kansas City Chiefs that will advance the Steelers to the AFC championship game this Sunday against the New England Patriots, and he showed it in a Facebook Live video that Steelers receiver Antonio Brown posted on his Facebook page.
-But Tomlin clearly was not happy about the perceived advantage he believes the Patriots now have when the NFL moved kickoff of the Steelers-Chiefs seven hours back because of ice storms in the midwest.
+Pittsburgh Steelers head coach Mike Tomlin certainly was happy for his team’s win over the Kansas City Chiefs that will advance the Steelers to the AFC championship game on Sunday against the New England Patriots, and he showed it in a Facebook Live video that Steelers receiver Antonio Brown posted on his Facebook page.
+But Tomlin was not happy about the perceived advantage he believes the Patriots got when the NFL moved kickoff of the Steelers-Chiefs seven hours back because of ice storms in the Midwest.

 And Tomlin didn’t hold back.

 “When you get to this point in the journey, man, not a lot needs to be said.
 Let’s say very little moving forward.
 Let’s start our preparations.
-We just spotted these a–h—- a day and a half.
+We just spotted these [expletives] a day and a half.
 They played yesterday.
 Our game got moved to tonight.
-We’re going to touch down at 4 o’clock in the f—ing morning.
+We’re going to touch down at 4 o’clock in the [expletive] morning.
 So be it,” Tomlin said in the 13-minute video.
-“We’ll be ready for their a–.
+“We’ll be ready for their ass.
 But you ain’t got to tell them we’re coming.

 “Keep a low profile, and let’s get ready to ball like this up again here in a few days and be right back at it.
 That’s our story.”

 That’s a low profile?
-This is amazing stuff.
 You can actually hear another unknown Steelers player saying, “Keep cool on social media, this is about us, nobody else.”
 Suddenly this is the most hilarious team left in the tournament.

 The video since has been removed, but it had more than a million views before it was.
 People can copy this stuff with, like, technology and all.
 Tomlin didn’t say this in front of the media, but the word is out.
 It already has found its way to New England and will be hand delivered to Patriots coach Bill Belichick, who predictably will downplay it to the media and will certainly show it to his own team.
 After all, Tomlin did call them a not-so-nice name, for what that’s worth.